-The DTC has been in existence since 2002 and has expanded and developed organically reflecting the priorities within interdisciplinary sciences as defined by the Research Councils to now incorporate several Centres for Doctoral Training, offering 4-year interdisciplinary DPhil degrees to students of outstanding guality and achievement.
-These are:
+The DTC has been in existence since 2002 and has expanded and evolved according to the scientific and funding landscape.
+Originally admitting 20 DPhil students, the intake is now 90 - 100 per year.

+The current programmes, offering 4-year interdisciplinary DPhil degrees to students of outstanding quality and achievement are:

-- BBSRC Interdisciplinary Biosciences Doctoral Training Partnership (2012) - BBSRC iCASE Studentship Programme (2012) - EPSRC Sustainable Approaches to Biomedical Science Centre for Doctoral Training: Responsible and Reproducible Research (2009) - NERC Environmental Research Doctoral Training Partnership (2014) - Wellcome Trust 4-year Chemistry in Cells Programme (2020) - EPSRC and BBSRC Centre for Doctoral Training in Synthetic Biology (2014 On-course students only) - EPSRC and MRC Centre for Doctoral Training in Biomedical Imaging (2014 On-course students only) - GSK-Crick Chemical Biology Programme (2017 On-course students only) - Life Sciences Interface Doctoral Training Centre (2002 On-course students only) - Systems Biology Doctoral Training Centre (2007 On-course students only)
+- BBSRC Interdisciplinary Biosciences Doctoral Training Partnership - BBSRC iCASE Studentship Programme

+- EPSRC Sustainable Approaches to Biomedical Science Centre for Doctoral Training: Responsible and Reproducible Research - NERC Environmental Research Doctoral Training Partnership - Wellcome Trust 4-year Chemistry in Cells Programme - UKRI AI Centre for Doctoral Training in AI for the Environment Intelligent Earth - UKRI Interdisciplinary Life and Environmental Science Landscape Award (ILESLA) - Ellison EIT Centre for Doctoral Training in the Fundamentals of Al

-For all of these, students are based within the Doctoral Training Centre building for the first part of the programme, undertaking taught courses which bridge the gaps in knowledge necessary to become successful research scientists before embarking on the research stage of the course within a host partner department of the University or at one of our collaborative institutions for years 2 - 4 of the course.
-The DTC is an extremely busy environment, with around 90 students admitted onto the programmes each year and approximately 20 members of academic and administrative staff.
+For all of these, students are based within the Doctoral Training Centre building for the first part of the programme, undertaking modular training courses to bridge the gaps in knowledge necessary to become successful interdisciplinary research scientists before embarking on the substantive research stage of the course within a host department of the University, at one of our collaborative institutions or embedded within one of our industrial partners for years 2-4 of the course.